Wife turns Alex Smith's leg brace into model of Super Bowl trophy | NewsChannel 3-12

 Click here for updates on this story

-KANSAS CITY, Missouri (KCTV/KSMO) — In a year filled with sadness, the comeback of former Kansas City Chiefs quarterback Alex Smith was one of the positive remarkable stories.
+KANSAS CITY, MO (KCTV/KSMO) — In a year filled with sadness, the comeback of former Kansas City Chiefs quarterback Alex Smith was one of the positive remarkable stories.

 Smith returned to the game after nearly having his leg amputated following a gruesome injury in November 2018.